Alidafh/FYS-STK4155/project3/code/README.md

 ## Dependencies
 The following packages are used in this project
-- tensorflow 2.2.0
+- tensorflow 2.2.0 (or tensorflow-gpu 2.2.0)
 - fitsio 1.1.3
 - python 3.8.5

-Or if you have conda installed you can activate our conda enviroment using the file `enviroment.yml` by writing:
+If you have conda installed you can activate our conda enviroment using the file `enviroment.yml` by writing:

 ```
 $ conda env create -f environment.yml